Amazon Parrot

 Amazon Parrots, especially males, can become unpredictably aggressive during breeding season (typically spring).
 Watch for "pinning" eyes, fanned tail, and raised nape feathers - these are warning signs.
 Use stick training during hormonal periods to avoid bites.
 Never punish hormonal behavior; wait it out and manage the environment.

 Avian health management for Amazon Parrot requires a proactive approach built on understanding that birds, like all prey species, instinctively conceal signs of illness until they can no longer compensate.
-By the time a Amazon Parrot displays obvious symptoms such as fluffed feathers, tail bobbing, or sitting on the cage bottom, the underlying condition may already be advanced.
+By the time an Amazon Parrot displays obvious symptoms such as fluffed feathers, tail bobbing, or sitting on the cage bottom, the underlying condition may already be advanced.
 This makes routine preventive care, regular wellness examinations with an avian veterinarian, and attentive daily observation essential components of responsible Amazon Parrot ownership.

 Training & Socialization

-Amazons require confident, consistent training:
+Amazons require confident, consistent training.

 - Early Socialization: Expose to many people to prevent one-person bonding